eowfenth/lore/Talks/What Love did again.md

 "Dunno.
 I have principles.
 I may be a love goddess but I don't like new neighbors."
 Oshun answered waving her hands.

 Oh, God, I love her too.
 Don't get me wrong, she a goddess and was dangerous as any psychopath on the loose, but usually I could keep a normal conversation with her without major issues, that was a bonus for me.
 Have you ever tried to talk with a god?
-I highly advice you to not even try if you value sanity.
+I highly advice you to not even try whether you value sanity.

 Once my thought ended, she had a vicious grim in her face and I instantly squinted my eyes in desperation of this goddess reading my mind.